 Online surveys are a great way to quickly collect a lot of data and convert this into useful reports.
 Manually processing data?
 Nobody’s got time for that.

-With tools like Google Forms and Typeform you can create beautiful and easily accessible online surveys.
+With tools like Google Forms, Typeform or Typeforms Alternatives you can create beautiful and easily accessible online surveys.
 You can share them on your socials, in emails, practically any place on the web where your target group hangs out.

 Responses are automatically converted to graphs and reports that show you trends and help you draw conclusions and build an app that people will love.